iSnowden/spectral/README.md

 <img src="https://raw.githubusercontent.com/iSnowden/spectral/refs/heads/main/resources/icon.png" alt="Spectral Application" width="100">

-Spectral is a JavaScript and Electron-based transcription of the project [Deceive](https://github.com/molenzwiebel/Deceive).
-This project aims to replicate the main functionalities of Deceive, an application that allows users to appear offline on the League of Legends client.
-Please note that not all features from the original project are included in this version.
-For the complete version, please download the original [Deceive](https://github.com/molenzwiebel/Deceive).

-This project has been created for educational purposes to help me learn and practice development skills.

 ## Features

 - **Appear Offline**: Change your status to appear offline to your friends in the League of Legends client.